In this page

 - Action - strengthen the implementation of the Town Centre First policy in planning and empower local planners to refuse developments which do not meet the policy and to propose new plans for the adaptive reuse of out of town developments.

 We must also focus on reducing carbon emissions.
-In 2019, transport made up around 16 per cent of Wales’s total emissions so must play its part in our cleaner future.
+In 2019, transport made up around 16 per cent of Wales’s total emissions (Emissions of Greenhouse Gases by Year on Stats Wales), so must play its part in our cleaner future.
 We need to reduce the number of journeys taken by private cars and increase the number of people walking, cycling, and using public transport.
 Less traffic congestion, green infrastructure, more remote working, cleaner air, and more efficient use of street space are all opportunities for our town centres.

 Llwybr Newydd, the Wales Transport Strategy, has a threefold approach: reducing the need to travel in the first place by bringing jobs, shops, services, and facilities close to where people live; making the sustainable transport modes of walking, cycling and public transport a natural attractive choice; and encouraging everyone to make those sustainable transport choices.